 Note: The questions below refer only to trainees and coworkers.

-Coworkers indicated a positive shift the trainees’ strengths in the following areas and these strengths were reflected in the trainees’ personal responses:
+Coworkers indicated a positive shift in the trainees’ strengths in the following areas, and these strengths were reflected in the trainees’ personal responses:

 Friends and Family Comments on Changes in the Trainee Following the Training(s)